-After breakfast, departure to the Native town of Roman emperor Galerius - Felix Romuliana (115 km), founded at the end of 3-rd century.
-The palace with beautiful frescoes and mosaic floors is considered to be one of the best preserved examples of Roman palace architecture.
-It is under protection of UNESCO.
+After breakfast, departure to the Native town of Roman emperor Galerius - Felix Romuliana (115 km), founded at the end of the 3-rd century.
+The palace with beautiful frescoes and mosaic floors is considered to be one of the best-preserved examples of Roman palace architecture.
+It is under the protection of UNESCO.
 Free time for lunch on the way.
-Arrival to Vrnjačka banja (150 km) – The Queen of all Mineral Springs, one of the most celebrated and the most beautiful spas in Serbia and at the same time well known tourist center.
+Arrival to Vrnjačka Banja (150 km) – The Queen of all Mineral Springs, one of the most celebrated and the most beautiful spas in Serbia and at the same time well-known tourist center.
 Overnight in Vrnjačka Banja.

 Day 5Vrnjacka Banja - Studenica - Sopocani – Zlatibor (295 km) (B,D)

-After breakfast, trip towards Studenica (80 km), the largest and the richest Orthodox monastery in Serbia, established in the late 12-th century by Stevan Nemanja, founder of the medieval Serb state.
-Next stop on the way to Zlatibor mountain is Monastery Sopocani (80 km), the endowment of King Uroš from 14-th century.
-The beauty of the existing frescoes in the temple makes Sopoćani one of the most cherished monuments of European art from 14-th centuries.
+After breakfast, a trip towards Studenica (80 km), the largest and the richest Orthodox monastery in Serbia, established in the late 12-th century by Stevan Nemanja, founder of the medieval Serb state.
+The next stop on the way to Zlatibor mountain is Monastery Sopocani (80 km), the endowment of King Uroš from the 14-th century.
+The beauty of the existing frescoes in the temple makes Sopoćani one of the most cherished monuments of European art from the 14-th century.
 As of 1979 Sopoćani is on UNESCO World cultural heritage list.
 Drive to Zlatibor (135 km), a mountain of exquisite beauty.
 It has large clearings, exuberant pastures intersected with mountain streams and pine trees-which this mountain was named after.
 Dinner.
 Overnight on Zlatibor.

 Day 6 Zlatibor – Sargan eight train ride – Wooden town - Sirgojno – Zlatibor (120 km) (B)

 After breakfast, we go to Mokra Gora (35 km).
 Mokra Gora meaning “the Wet Mountain” is a village in Serbia on the northern slopes of mountain Zlatibor.
-Village become popular after a reconstruction of a narrow gauge railway called Šargan Eight which is unique in the world.
-Railway that passes through 22 tunnels, over 5 bridges, and overcome the altitude difference of 300 meters, on a total distance of 15 kilometers, was once connecting Belgrade with Sarajevo.
+The village becomes popular after a reconstruction of a narrow gauge railway called Šargan Eight which is unique in the world.
+The railway that passes through 22 tunnels, over 5 bridges, and overcomes the altitude difference of 300 meters, on a total distance of 15 kilometers, was once connecting Belgrade with Sarajevo.
 We will board the famous dinky train Nostalgia - created in old-time style, so you can feel that old atmosphere while sitting in its authentic cars with wooden seats, smelling fume from its wood burning stove and hearing the rumble of its wheels and go for a ride along the most exciting section of this narrow gauge line.
 During the ride, the train makes a few stops so you can take some fabulous photographs and enjoy the views.

-After ride we will visit the ethno village “Wooden City” (also known as Drvengrad and Mećavnik) built as a setting for “Life is a Miracle”, Emir Kusturica’s film.
-The amazing village was until recently just a couple of salvaged traditional wooden houses on a bluff above a spectacularly beautiful valley, but has been transformed into a modern equivalent of the medieval great monastery or university made of natural materials, mostly from wood.
-In the newly built town you can find streets and squares, hotel, few restaurants and bars, congress center, library, Serbia's most advanced cinema, church, large indoor swimming pool, saunas, gym, tennis court and an underground basketball arena.
+After ride, we will visit the Ethno village “Wooden City” (also known as Drvengrad and Mećavnik) built as a setting for “Life is a Miracle”, Emir Kusturica’s film.
+The amazing village was until recently just a couple of salvaged traditional wooden houses on a bluff above a spectacularly beautiful valley but has been transformed into a modern equivalent of the medieval great monastery or university made of natural materials, mostly from wood.
+In the newly built town, you can find streets and squares, a hotel, few restaurants and bars, a congress center, a library, Serbia's most advanced cinema, church, large indoor swimming pool, saunas, gym, tennis court, and an underground basketball arena.
 Once a year town hosts the annual “Küstendorf” Film and Music Festival with famous guests from all over the World.

-After Drvengrad we will visit Sirogojno (60 km),”Old Village“, a unique and very charming ethno village famous for its open-air museum of traditional architecture and well known for its exhibition of handicrafts and world famous hand-knitted clothes.
-After visit we return to hotel in Zlatibor (25 km).
+After Drvengrad we will visit Sirogojno (60 km), ”Old Village“, a unique and very charming Ethno village famous for its open-air museum of traditional architecture and well known for its exhibition of handicrafts and world-famous hand-knitted clothes.
+After visit, we return to the hotel in Zlatibor (25 km).
 Overnight.

 Day 7 Zlatibor – Topola/Oplenac – Belgrade (230 km) (B, L, D)

-After breakfast we depart Zlatibor and drive 150 km to the north, along beautiful slopes of central Serbia to Topola.
-Small town in the heart of the Serbia, called Šumadia (meaning the forest).
-Town rich in history and famous for its wine production, will tell us a tale about royal family Karađorđević, whose history began here.
+After breakfast, we depart Zlatibor and drive 150 km to the north, along with beautiful slopes of central Serbia to Topola.
+A small town in the heart of Serbia, called Šumadia (meaning the forest).
+A town rich in history and famous for its wine production will tell us a tale about royal family Karađorđević, whose history began here.
 The town was established by Đorđe Petrović Karađorđe, the leader of the Serbs during the First Uprising.

 On the hill of Oplenac, above Topola, you’ll visit a complex comprising of the Church of St. George, the Karađorđević Dynasty Mausoleum and a house built by the Royal Family Karađorđević.
-The interior of the Church is covered in mosaics, which required over 6 million pieces to complete, and represent best achievements of fresco painting in Serbia.
+The interior of the Church is covered in mosaics, which required over 6 million pieces to complete and represent the best achievements of fresco painting in Serbia.
 The crypt contains the relics of members of the Karađorđević dynasty.
-The Mausoleum, built by King Petar I, is covered with white marble from nearby Vencac Mountain and from Carrara in Italy.
-The house of Petar Karađorđević stands opposite the Church, and was built in 1912.
+The Mausoleum, built by King Petar I, is covered with white marble from nearby Vencac Mountain and Carrara in Italy.
+The house of Petar Karađorđević stands opposite the Church and was built in 1912.
 It served as the summer residence of the King.
-After visit we drive to one of best Serbian wineries where we will have a visit and wine tasting with lunch.
-After lunch we continue to Belgrade (80 km).
+After the visit, we drive to one of the best Serbian wineries where we will have a visit and wine tasting with lunch.
+After lunch, we continue to Belgrade (80 km).
 Free afternoon in Belgrade.
 Farewell dinner.
 Overnight.